wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 ‘conscious’, and you will stop running in circles and asking questions, but missing answers.
 Do understand that you cannot ask a valid question about yourself because you do not know whom you are asking about.
-In the question, “Who am I?”, the ‘I’ is not known and the question can be worded as, “I do not know what I mean by ‘I’”.
+In the question, “Who am I?”, the “I” is not known and the question can be worded as, “I do not know what I mean by “I””.
 What you are, you must find out.
 I can only tell you what you are not.
 You are not of the world; you are not even in the world.
 The world is not; you alone are.
 You create the world in your imagination like a dream.
 As you cannot separate the dream from yourself, so you cannot have an